TAIsRich/chuwa0403/ShortQuestions/hw6.md

 - `ThreadPoolExecutor`
 - `ScheduledThreadPoolExecutor`
 - `ForkJoinPool`

 Here is an example to create a `ThreadPoolExecutor` with 10 threads.
 ```
 ExecutorService executor = Executors.newFixedThreadPool(10);
 ```
 # 14. Difference between shutdown() and shutdownNow() methods of executor
 `shutdown()` method initiates a graceful shutdown of the executor service, allowing existing tasks to complete before shutting down the executor service.

-And the `shutdownNow()` method initiates an immediate shutdown, interrupting any running tasks and preventing any new tasks from being submitted.
+`shutdownNow()` method initiates an immediate shutdown, interrupting any running tasks and preventing any new tasks from being submitted.
 # 15. What is Atomic classes? when do we use it?
 - `AtomicInteger`: provides atomic operations on an int variable.
 -`AtomicLong`: provides atomic operations on a long variable